-FPCC’s Heritage Program is now accepting applications for projects focused on revitalizing First Nations’ heritage and arts in B.C.
+The First Peoples’ Cultural Council’s (FPCC) Heritage program is now accepting applications for projects focused on revitalizing First Nations cultural heritage, and arts and culture infrastructure in B.C.

-Descriptions of each current funding opportunity are listed below.
-Please visit each program page for more information on eligibility, how to apply, access the guidelines and to watch the information session.
+A description of each current funding opportunity is listed below.
+Please visit each program page for more information on eligibility, how to apply and to access the program guidelines.
+Register for our upcoming information session to connect with program staff, ask questions and gain valuable information on what makes a successful application.

 Current Heritage Funding Opportunities: